 Natural persons, family-owned companies and trusts with at least US$5 million in investments.

 Companies that own and invest at least US$25 million.

-If using the 3(c)(7) registration exemption for funds where all the investors are qualified purchasers, there is no limit on the number of investors that a fund can have, although the Exchange Act requires registration for any class of securities held by 2,000 persons in total or 500 persons who are not accredited investors (see Question 4).
+If using the 3(c)(7) registration exemption for funds where all the investors are qualified purchasers, there is no limit on the number of investors that a fund can have, although the Exchange Act requires registration for any class of securities held by 2,000 persons in total or 500 persons who are not accredited investors.

 In addition, an issuer engaged in a public offering must register the offering.

 If the securities are offered by an issuer in a transaction that does not involve any public offering, there is no need to register.
-To qualify as a non-public offering:
+In general, to qualify as a non-public offering:

-The offering must be private and not involve a general solicitation (see Question 4, Changes in general solicitation prohibition).
+The offering must be private and not involve a general solicitation.

 The issuer must have a substantive relationship with each prospective investor before the offering and must have knowledge of an investor's suitability to purchase interests in the private offering.

 There cannot be any advertisement, article or notice, or any communication in any newspaper, magazine or similar media or any radio and television broadcast, that has the purpose or effect of offering or selling the fund.

 Issuers must also take precautions regarding their websites.
 Issuers should restrict internet pages that provide access to private offerings of securities to prospective investors.